2 National Guard members and Border Patrol agent are killed in Texas helicopter crash

 Two Army National Guard soldiers and a Border Patrol agent were killed in a helicopter crash along the U.S.-Mexico border in Texas on Friday, military officials said.
 One soldier survived but remains in critical condition.

-The UH-72 Lakota helicopter was part of the federal government's border security operations, according to Joint Task Force North, based at Fort Bliss.
+Chief Warrant Officer 2 Casey Frankoski, Chief Warrant Officer 2 John Grassia, and Border Patrol agent Chris Luna died while flying a UH-72 Lakota helicopter as part of the federal government's border security operations.
 The crash occurred mid-afternoon near Rio Grande City in Starr County.

-The passengers included one woman and three men, Starr County Judge Eloy Vera told The Associated Press.
+Frankoski, 28, from Rensselaer, N.Y., and Grassia, 30, from Schenectady, N.Y., both belonged to the New York National Guard, as did the injured soldier, who was an aircraft crew chief.

+The National Guard Bureau said it did not release the name of the injured crew chief due to "privacy regulations."

 Gen. Daniel Hokanson, chief of the National Guard Bureau, wrote on X, formerly known as Twitter, that the bureau is mourning over the passengers killed.